fw-ai/chat/README.md

 - Verify your Fireworks API key is valid
 - Check model availability in `api/configs/config.yaml`
 - Review backend logs for detailed errors

-### Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review the API documentation at `/docs`
-3. Create an issue in the repository